tensorflow/community/rfcs/20230720-unbound-saved-model.md

 #### Alternate Formats

 We explored written formats for both the image dump and function graphs (which are represented as Proto data structures in-memory).
 The format for the image does not necessarily need to be Proto-compatible, but the serialization of the function graph should be.

-In the future, we should consider using other HLO or using native data structures to represent functions and ops in-memory, rather than a proto-backed data structure.
-Proto recommends not using protobuf when it is not being serialized.

 Specific features we are looking for: